BryceVerberne/CSC205/Infinite Integer/README.md

 The Infinite Integer program provides a means to handle integers of any length, surpassing the limits imposed by built-in data types.
 By utilizing a doubly linked list, this program allows for the representation and manipulation of extremely large numbers.
 Key operations such as addition and comparison of these infinite integers are implemented in the code.

 ## Features
-The Infinite Integer program offers versatile functionality for handling large integers, with features such as:

 - Representation of unlimited-size integers
 - Addition, subtraction, and multiplication